ayb-cha/ayb-cha/README.md

 ## About Me

-I am a software engineer with five years of involvement in the industry, collecting experience in computer science, computer networking, and web engineering.
+I am a software engineer with six years of involvement in the industry, collecting experience in computer science, computer networking, and web engineering.

 I love tinkering with computer hardware, Linux, and pool games.